pingren/openart-jina-eah-showcase/README.md

 ## Logging and Monitoring

 Now let’s talking a little bit about logging and monitoring.
-I will introduce the minimal set up to get basic logging and monioring by lerveragign Cloud Logging API and Ops Agent.
+I will introduce the minimal set up to get basic logging and monioring by leveraging Cloud Logging API and Ops Agent.
 Let's set them up.

 JINA integrates with OpenTelemetry.
 We could set up a Collector to collect, store, and visualize the traces and metrics data.
 The following chart illustrates how it works.
 The yellow parts in the chart represent the parts that need to be set up.